farlee2121/System.CommandLine.PropertyMapBinder/ducks/2022-01-04 Initial Exploration.md

 TEST: Verify that later registrations override earlier ones
 TEST: Verify constructor instantiation equals initializer instantiation
 TEST: Verify private members cannot be set
+- I realized I don't really need to do this because externally defined maps won't be able to specify private members in a path selector.
+The compiler forbids it

 Error behavior: Mapped symbol instance that's not registered on the command